1998 Wandsworth London Borough Council election

 The 1998 Wandsworth Council election took place on 7 May 1998 to elect members of Wandsworth London Borough Council in London, England.
-The whole council was up for election and the Conservative party stayed in overall control of the council.
+The whole council was up for election and the Conservative Party stayed in overall control of the council.

-At the same as the election Wandsworth saw 74.3% vote in favour of the 1998 Greater London Authority referendum and 25.7% against, on a 38.7% turnout.
+At the same time as the election Wandsworth saw 74.3% vote in favour of the 1998 Greater London Authority referendum and 25.7% against, on a 38.7% turnout.

+Background

+There were no by-elections in the 4 years between the 1994 election and this one.
+The only change to the council was one defection to a third party which left the composition of the council just before the election looking like this: